NICE: An Algorithm for Nearest Instance Counterfactual Explanations: Methodology

 \subsubsection{Plausibility}

-We use the AE reconstruction error as a proxy for plausibility.
+We use the AE reconstruction error as a proxy for plausibility, which makes the employed plausibility function very similar to the metrics IM1 and IM2 used for interpretability by Van Looveren \& Klaise \cite{CFproto}.
 An AE uses a neural network to project an instance onto a latent space and then tries to reconstruct this instance~\cite{kramer1991nonlinear}.
 The error represents how successful the instance is reconstructed.
 When we train an AE on our training data, we can use the reconstruction error of an instance to measure how similar it is to this data.
-A higher error represents a data point farther from the data manifold.
+A higher (lower) error represents a data point farther from (closer to) the data manifold.

 This reward function behaves differently from the two previous ones.
-First, it is possible that the hybrid instance has an AE error that is larger than the AE error of any of the two real observations.
-This is not the case with proximity and sparsity where the minimum is bounded by $\bm{x_0}$ and the maximum by $\bm{x_{nn}}$.
+First, unlike the sparsity and proximity difference, the AE error difference can be negative and has theoretical bounds of $\rbrack -\infty, \infty \lbrack$.
+This is because it is possible that the hybrid instance has an AE error that is larger than the AE error of any of the two real observations $x_0$ and $x_n$.
 It is even most likely that the AE error is larger for both those instances because it is not a real observation from the dataset.
+As a result reward function \ref{PlausLoss} has theoretical bounds of $\rbrack -\infty, \infty \lbrack$ Second, the plausibility function depends on the AE in terms of complexity.
+However, the AE is trained offline and as part of the plausibility function we only compute the trained AE output given an instance $x$.
+To avoid an in-depth discussion of Artificial Neural Networks, of which an AE is a type, we limit ourselves to stating the AE time complexity as $O(g(x))$, with $g(x)$ referring to the AE.
+This results in a worst-case time complexity of $O(f(x)+g(x))$ for the plausibility reward function.
+Table \ref{tabcompl} contains the total worst-case time complexity of NICE with plausibility.

-Second, the relationship between the score and the AE error is the most non-linear of all three, which is a challenge for our linear optimization strategy.
-Despite these downsides, the results show that it still is a valid optimization strategy.
-Also note that Formula (\ref{SparsLoss}) is part of the plausibility reward function (\ref{PlausLoss}).
+Despite these downsides, the results show that it is still a valid optimization strategy.
+Also note that reward function (\ref{SparsLoss}) for sparsity is part of the plausibility reward function (\ref{PlausLoss}).
 Therefore we are also optimizing for sparsity and the resulting explanation will be a balance between these two properties.